Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 • Vietnam applies duty by HS code and VAT to most imports unless you qualify for a specific exemption regime.
 The VAT exemption for low value express consignments ended on February 18, 2025.

-• Minimum shipment size is 2 boxes.
+• Minimum shipment size: small studio apartment.
 No maximum size limit.

 There are important things to know before you pack your boxes.
 Vietnam’s customs and quarantine rules can be complex, so a smooth move starts with good preparation and the right trusted partner.

-Whether you are relocating for work, family or study, Swift Cargo and our local partners handle your move to Vietnam with care and efficiency.
-We take the complexity out of shipping and clearance so you can focus on settling in with confidence.
+Whether you are relocating for work, family, or study, Swift Cargo and our local partners manage your move end to end.
+We handle tờ khai hải quan paperwork, Cat Lai and Hai Phong port coordination, and last-mile delivery — so your focus stays on settling into your new city.

 Our Process